bbytes/jwebhooks/README.md

 jwebhooks
 =========

-Library to create webhooks using java
+Java lib to create and consume webhooks in a secure way.